 Reading time: 5 minutes

-Moabit is famous for his satirical money art, opting for dollar bills as his material-of-choice.
+Moabit has risen to fame with his satirical money art, opting for dollar bills as his material-of-choice.
 But that’s not the only thing he’s famous for.
 We caught up with him to find out how his three and a half week trip to Pakistan went back in December and January.

 During the COVID era, the world has ground to a halt, most borders are closed and there is little to no chance of travelling.
 So, how did Moabit make it halfway across the world to complete his latest project?
 “Pakistan was one of the countries that would let me fly in without having to go through heavy restrictions during the pandemic.
 I have a contact there who showed me around a few cities before I picked the location of Lahore for the mural I had in mind.”